-Introduced by Maryland Delegate David Moon in the Montgomery County Delegation, Bill MC 8-24 seeks to void exclusionary homeowner association covenants in Montgomery County, aligning with the zoning laws to promote racial justice.
+Introduced by Delegate David Moon, Bill MC 8-24 seeks to void exclusionary covenants in Montgomery County, aligning with the zoning laws to promote racial justice.
 This bill applies retroactively to covenants recorded before June 1, 1958, and to those taking effect after October 1, 2024.